Album Session Players

 Another previous Laswell collaborator Hellborg was hired in autumn 1985 to lay down bass parts for 'Ease' at Quad Recording Studios.

-Laswell & Hellborg first worked together when Laswell invited him to play on Deadline's 'Down by Law' back in 1984.
+Laswell and Hellborg first worked together when Laswell invited him to play on Deadline's 'Down by Law' back in 1984.
 He would continue to work regularly with Laswell and cohorts; later founding Greenpoint Studios in New York (1990) along with Laswell.
 He also appeared on Ginger Baker's 'Middle Passage' album (1992); which also featured Jah Wobble.

 A self-taught bassist, with roots in jazz and punk, Hellborg moved from Sweden to New York in 1981; then to London in 1982.
 A long time admirer of jazz guitarist John McLaughlin; he would later become a member of his Mahavishnu Orchestra (1983-88).
 Hellborg still tours and records with a variety of artists.